wilmixjemin8/Web/README.md

 So  Web  is  used  instead  of  html.

-Web  is  used   instead  of  internet.
+Web  is  used   instead  of  today   internet   tools   which    is  not    fast.

 Expansion  of  WEB  is  "Wilmix   Encryption  for  Business".